Skip to main content

 Simple Wills

-If you don't have a complicated financial or family situation, a simple will may be enough to meet your needs.
+If you don’t have a complicated financial or family situation, a simple will may be enough to meet your needs.
+Most people can create a simple will without a lawyer using ready-made online forms

 Complex Wills

-However, some wills involve complex issues, so you may benefit from the help of a lawyer.
+Some wills involve complex issues, so you may benefit from the help of a lawyer.
 For example, if you have a child with special needs, you may benefit from creating a living trust and a pour-over will.
 Or if you have a blended family or children from a prior marriage, you may need legal assistance to help determine the best way to structure your will.

-Contact a Local Attorney
+How To Find a Local Estate Planning Attorney

 Related Practice Areas